-- With Enhanced Transaction Security, you can create policies using either Condition Builder or Apex code. - Enhanced Transaction Security policies support both standard and custom objects. - Before you enable a Enhanced Transaction Security policy on an specific event, you must disable any legacy Transaction Security policies for that event. - The two-factor authentication action isn't available in the Salesforce app, Lightning Experience, or via API for any events.
+- With Enhanced Transaction Security, you can create policies using either Condition Builder or Apex code. - Enhanced Transaction Security policies support both standard and custom objects. - Before you enable an Enhanced Transaction Security policy on a specific event, you must disable any legacy Transaction Security policies for that event. - The two-factor authentication action isn't available in the Salesforce app, Lightning Experience, or via API for any events.
 Instead, the block action is used.
 For example, if a two-factor authentication policy is triggered on a list view performed via the API, Salesforce blocks the API call. - A value of 0 for the RowsProcessed field in an object (such as ApiEvent) indicates that a query was performed and nothing was returned.
 This scenario is possible if a user doesn't have the correct permissions for a data row or the query doesn't return results.
-In this case, the QueriedEntities field is empty.
+In this case, the QueriedEntities field is empty. - Let's say you create both an Apex and a Condition Builder policy on the same event.
+You also specify the same action (Block or two-factor authentication) for both policies.
+In this case, the Apex policy executes before the Condition Builder policy.
+The Policyld field of the event reflects the last policy that was executed and triggered.